 A meniscus tear can be a nagging injury or just part of the aging process.
 The knee injury is actually very common and can occur from vigorous exercise, or even something as simple as getting out of the car.
 The meniscus is often very treatable cartilage which plays a vital part of your knee joint.
 It’s vital because it’s located just between the cartilage surfaces of your bone and it helps to stabilize and redistribute the weight as it bears down on the joint.
 This part of the knee joint injury is common with as many as 200,000 reported cases.
 Keep in mind there are likely significantly more people with this meniscus damage who never seeks treatment.

 We’re going to cover a little bit about the knee joint structure and then share just how and why therapy from BioLogics Health is an excellent choice for you.

 A torn meniscus can happen due to injury or a degenerative process as in aging.
-Meniscus tear treatment and recovery can range from the typical protocol of rest, ice, compression, elevation, to exercises and getting a brace.
-But if the damage is too much then you’re going to want to look at stem cell therapy and avoid surgery whenever possible.
+Meniscus tear treatment and recovery can range from the typical protocol of rest, ice, compression, elevation, to exercises, and getting a brace.
+But if the damage is too much then you’re going to want to look at regenerative therapy and avoid surgery whenever possible.